Computably totally disconnected locally compact groups: Computably locally compact subtrees of

 \begin{definition}[Strong indices for finite sets of strings] For a finite set $u \sub \NN^*$ let $n_u=\sum_{\eta \in u} \tp {h(\eta) }$; one says that $n_u$ is the \emph{strong index} for $u$. \end{definition} We will usually identify a finite subset of $ \NN^* $ with its strong index. \begin{remark} Why ``strong index"?
-By an index, in computability theory one usually means a (code for a) Turing program that decides a set or computes a function.
+In computability theory, by an index one usually means a (code for a) Turing program that decides a set or computes a function.
 Such an index can be obtained from a strong index as defined above.
 However, a strong index tells us more about the finite set, such as its size.
-This is not true for an index as a Turing program (even if we are promised that the index describes a finite set). \end{remark} Unless otherwise mentioned, by a (directed) tree we mean a nonempty subset of $T$ of $\NN^*$ such that $\sss \in T$ and $\rho \prec \sss$ implies $\rho \in T$.
-By $[T] $ one denotes the set of (infinite) paths of a tree $T$.
-It carries the topology inherited from Baire space $\NN^\NN$ with the usual product topology.
-Note that if $T$ has no leaves, then $[T]$ is compact if and only if each level of $T$ is finite; in other words, if and only if $T$ is finitely branching.
-For $\sss \in T$ let \bc $[\sss]_T = \{X \in [T] \colon \sss \prec X \}$. \ec That is, $ [\sss]_T $ is the cone of paths on $T$ that extend $\sss$.
+This is not true for an index as a Turing program. \end{remark} Unless otherwise mentioned, by a (rooted) tree we mean a nonempty subset~$T$ of $\NN^*$ such that $(\sss \in T \wedge \rho \prec \sss) \to \rho \in T$.
+For $k \in \NN$ we write \bc $T^{[\ge k]}= \{ \sss\in T \colon \, \sssl \ge k\}$. \ec By $[T] $ one denotes the set of (infinite) paths of a tree $T$ starting at the root.
+Our trees usually have no leaves, so $[T]$ is a closed set in Baire space $\NN^\NN$ equipped with the usual product topology.
+Note that $[T]$ is compact if and only if each level of $T$ is finite, in other words, iff $T$ is finitely branching.
+For $\sss \in T$, let \bc $[\sss]_T = \{X \in [T] \colon \sss \prec X \}$. \ec That is, $ [\sss]_T $ is the cone of paths on $T$ that extend $\sss$.
+One says that $T$ is computable if the set $\{h(\sss) \colon \, \sss \in T \}$ is computable.